jenterkin/selenium-page-elements/readme.md

-# Selenium Page Models
+# Selenium Page Elements

-Selenium Page Models aim to make Page Objects quick and easy by allowing you to define and interact with input fields like object attributes.
+Selenium Page Elements aim to make Page Objects quick and easy by allowing you to define and interact with input fields like object attributes.

 ```python
 # Page Object